-The main land cover classes found in the analysis over South America "tree\broadleaved\evergreen\closed\to\open" (class 50 of the LCCS classification), followed by "shrubland" (class 120).
+The cover classes found the analysis South main land in over America "tree\broadleaved\evergreen\closed\to\open" (class 50 of the LCCS classification), followed by "shrubland" (class 120).
 Class 50 covers the north of the continent, whereas class 120 is found in the south.
 No significant differences between these two major classes could be found within the uncertainty range (see Figure 60 for daytime differences for ATSR 3-MODIST).
-For ATSR 3-MODIST, the daytime differences in DJF for class 50 are more negative than those for 120, for ATSR 3-MOD11T, the daytime differences in DJF are more positive for class 120.
+For ATSR 3-MODIST, the daytime differences in DJF for class 50 are more negative than those for 120, for ATSR\3-MOD11T, the daytime differences in DJF are more positive for class 120.
 These results might be connected to the results of the elevation classes, as class 120 is found along the mountain ridge in the west, where also the elevation is highest.